-These insects are efficient and effective carcass cleaners.
+These insects are very efficient and effective carcass cleaners.
 Their population rapidly increases to meet the current food supply, they have voracious appetites, and they leave behind pristine skeletons.
 This is because they consume only carrion, which is muscle, cartilage, and skin.
 They do not eat bone.
 They focus solely on cadaver cleaning, and they can handle anything from huge carcasses with the largest bones in the world to the smallest and most fragile.
 They’ve been used to clean massive whale bodies, small bird and reptile remains, and everything in-between.
 As their nickname implies, “flesh-eating beetles” specialize in devouring dead flesh.
-They are not particularly picky about what form the flesh takes.
+They are not picky about what form the flesh takes.

-With respect to the Starter Colony itself, the mix of beetles and larvae you receive depends on the composition of the source colony at the time of collection.
+With respect to the Starter Colony itself, the mix of beetles and larvae you receive depends on source colony composition at the time of collection.
 Sometimes there are more beetles and other times more larvae.
 Either way, their numbers grow quickly.
 Just give them the warmth, food, and darkness they need for reproduction and they’ll do the rest.
 As opportunistic feeders, Dermestid beetles must rapidly increase their numbers when food becomes available.
 They must eat, breed, eat some more, and then move on to another food source.
 To that end, Dermestid eggs hatch in about 5 days, beetles lay eggs nearly non-stop, and larvae eat almost constantly.

-We’re so confident you’ll be satisfied with our Dermestidae that we guarantee them.
+In fact, we’re so confident you’ll be satisfied with our Dermestidae that we guarantee them.
 If you’re unhappy with the Dermestid Beetle Starter Colony for any reason, you can return it for a refund.

 Dermestid Colony Care

-Caring for a Dermestid beetle colony is fairly straightforward.
-They require relatively little effort once their enclosure is set up.
+Caring for a Dermestid beetle colony is straightforward.
+They require relatively little attention after their enclosure is set up.
 You can read about Dermestes care and maintenance here.
 The information is geared toward people who use them as dead roach-scavenging cleaner crews, but the information is relevant to any application.
 The only difference is that you’ll need to set up a bin and provide food and water directly rather than adding them to a roach bin and relying on roach die-off to feed them.